nbogojevic/homeassistant-midea-air-appliances-lan/info.md

 `switch` | Switch display to Fahrenheit degrees (_enabled if device announces that it is supported_).
 `switch` | Switch turbo fan on and off (_enabled if device announces that it is supported_).
 `switch` | Switch screen on and off (_enabled if device announces that it is supported_).

+In addition to this, climate entity will have additonal attributes describing capabilities, current and last error code, time of last error, as well as last payloads received.

 {% if not installed %}
 ## Installation